grave019/readme-generator/sampleREADME.md

-# readme generator
+# Readme Generator

   This project uses MIT.

   ## Description

-  allows user a template builder for readme files for future projects
+  to build readme template generator using prompts from the command line.

   Click the link below to visit my deployed page.